double-z/chef-provisioning-registry/README.md

 then `sudo -s`
 setup the vm by running `/vagrant/setup_vagrant_vm.sh`

-after that you need to set up the hosts file. the API will listen 0.0.0.0 on your local machine, so add the following line to your hosts file
+after that you need to set up the hosts file. the API will listen 0.0.0.0 on your local machine, so add the following line to the vagrant box hosts file

 `$LOCAL_IP registry-api`